seagullbird/blog-source/content/posts/go-code-auto-format.md

 And:

-> Name          string // package name
+> Dir           string 	// directory containing package sources

 Starting from Go1.9, `vendor` directory is automatically excluded when running `go list ./...`.